heysweet/car-map-challenge/README.md

 ### mapStats.js

-This module handles efficiently finding the top 10 pickup locations, as well as could be extended to manage any other simple statistical analysis of the data points.
+This module handles efficiently finding the top 10 pickup locations.
+It could easily be extended to manage any other simple statistical analyses of the data points.
+The choice to handle this client side was to distribute heavy lifting on the server to the clients.

 ### More